EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Experiments

 SERV-CT dataset consists of 16 endoscopic stereo image pairs captured using the da Vinci surgical robot on two different ex vivo porcine samples.
 Depth maps for the endoscopic images were computed by precisely aligning 3D models derived from CT images with the endoscopic stereo images.
 The test dataset contains a total of 32 frames, each with a resolution of $720\times576$.

 EndoNeRF dataset includes two endoscopic scenes generated by the da Vinci surgical robot, depicting "cutting tissues twice" and "pulling soft tissues."
 Each image has a resolution of $640\times512$ and is accompanied by corresponding depth maps and surgical tool masks.
 The stereo depth maps are obtained using STTR-Light \cite{li2021revisiting}, and the tool masks are extracted manually.
-As with the previous datasets, we use 219 left-view images for testing.
+As with the previous datasets, 219 left-view images are used for testing.

-We employ seven commonly used metrics in the evaluation, i.e., Abs Rel, Sq Rel, RMSE, RMSE log, and Threshold $\delta1$, $\delta2$, $\delta3$, which are listed in Table \ref{tab1}.
-Same with other methods \cite{zhou2017unsupervised, shao2022self}, we scale the predicted depth map due to its unknown scale.
+Seven commonly used metrics are employed in the evaluation, i.e., Abs Rel, Sq Rel, RMSE, RMSE log, and Threshold $\delta1$, $\delta2$, $\delta3$, which are listed in Table \ref{tab1}.
+Same with other methods \cite{zhou2017unsupervised, shao2022self}, the predicted depth map is scaled due to its unknown scale.
 The scaling factor is the ground truth median depth divided by the predicted median depth, which can be expressed as:

 where $d$ represents the prediction depth, and $d^{*}$ represents the ground truth.
 The scaled depth map is capped at 150 mm for all the datasets, which can cover all pixels.